- Ages 0-12

 Yes, Silverdale Glen is wheelchair friendly and has accessible toilets.

-Silverdale Glen has not told us if they are fully pushchair friendly.
+No, Silverdale Glen have stated they are not pushchair friendly.

 Silverdale Glen has not told us if they are dog friendly.